VandhithaRS/GuviProject_1/README.md

    **Packages requried for project to be installed**

       -> Google Api Client :pip3 install google-client-api or python3 -m pip install google-client-api -> Pandas : pip install pandas -> MongoDB : pip install pymongo -> PostgreSql : pip install psycopg2 -> Streamlit : pip install streamlit

+   **Project Features**

+   1. Retrieve channel details including name, subscribers, and total video count.
+   2. Collect video information including video ID, title, views, likes, dislikes, and comments.
+   3. Store data in a MongoDB data lake.
+   4. Migrate channel data from the MongoDB to a SQL data warehouse.
+   5. Perform SQL queries to analyze and visualize data.
+   6. Streamlit-based user interface for ease of use.

+   **Project Evaluation**
+         The project is designed with maintainability, portability, and proper coding standards in mind.
+It includes a well-documented README file, and the code is modular for easy maintenance.